Maheshbokhani/ReduxForm/README.md

 *  Then after create Mainpage.js
--  this screen open for successfull login completed.
+*  This screen open for successfull login completed.

           //------MainPage.js------